-The highest judicial court in a state is the High Court and the second-highest in the country.
-Currently, India has 25 High Countries and different states of the country.
-It is a very important topic with reference to the candidates preparing for the UPSC 2020 exam.
+The highest judicial court in a state is the High Court.
+It is termed as the second-highest in the country after Supreme Court of India.
+Currently, India has 25 High Courts established in different states of the country.
+As a vital part of Indian Judiciary, High Court becomes an important topic with reference to the candidates preparing for the UPSC 2020 exam.

 It was in 1858 when on the recommendation of the Law Commission, the Parliament passed the Indian High Courts Act 1861 which suggested the establishment of High Courts in place of Supreme Court in three Presidencies: Calcutta, Madras and Bombay.
 The Charter of High Court of Calcutta was ordered in May 1862 and that of Madras and Bombay were order in June 1862.
 Thereby, making the Calcutta High Court the first High Court of the country.